 You want to avoid emotional or panic investing decisions

 You want to use advanced portfolio optimization techniques

 A financial advisor is a certified financial planner (CFP) who helps you plan for your future and make your money work for you in the long term.
 Besides being investment managers, they coach, educate, communicate, and plan with their clients based on their financial situation.

-Unlike a Robo advisor that simply uses a questionnaire to ask for sensitive information, a traditional financial advisor organizes a one-on-one meeting with the client to understand your investment goals, whether short, medium, or long-term.
-Once they understand your risk tolerance, they help you set goals that best suit you and personalize your financial planning.
+Unlike a Robo advisor that simply uses a questionnaire to ask for sensitive information, a traditional financial advisor organizes a one-on-one meeting with the client to understand your short, medium, and long-term investment goals.
+Once they know your risk tolerance, they help you set goals that best suit you and personalize your financial planning.

 The good thing with a human advisor is that you can get personalized advice and management.
 You can also acquire knowledge and education on investments, estate planning, capital gains, insurance, and taxes within the financial industry.
 They see you through your personal financial situations to ensure that you don’t make wrong financial decisions.

-On the downside, human interaction comes at a higher annual fee because a human needs to review client portfolios, give investment guidance, monitor investment performance, oversee asset allocation, review clients’ opinions, and so on.
-Human advisors are suitable for people who are investment-oriented and need financial advice.
+On the downside, human interaction comes at a higher cost because a human needs to review your portfolios, give investment guidance, monitor investment performance, oversee asset allocation, and so on.
+Human advisors are suitable for people who are investment-oriented and need complex financial advice.

 You should use a financial advisor if:

 You have a complex portfolio with multiple asset classes